-This project will involve studying, publishing, and disseminating work on new and innovative randomised trials designs, including the “dog-leg” trial – which was introduced in 2015 by Richard Hooper and a colleague.
+This project involves studying, publishing, and disseminating work on new and innovative randomised trials designs, including the “dog-leg” trial – which was introduced in 2015 by Richard Hooper and a colleague.

-It will also involve opening up new avenues for research into innovative trials designs, working with applied health researchers to implement these innovations, and working with the improvement studies community to promote an appreciation for randomised evaluation.
+It also involves opening up new avenues for research into innovative trials designs, working with applied health researchers to implement these innovations, and working with the improvement studies community to promote an appreciation for randomised evaluation.

 Over the course of his fellowship, Richard has published several papers discussing different aspects of stepped wedge trials.